yochaigal/cairn/wip/2e/wilderness-exploration.md

 ##### Getting Lost
 - There is a 2-in-6 chance the party will get lost when traveling via difficult or hard-to-see terrain.
 - If the party gets lost, roll 1d4 for cardinal directions (1 = N, 2 = W, 3 = S, 4 = E).
-The party is taken off course in that direction, and ust spend a **Wilderness Action** to recover their way.
+The party arrives in an adjacent hex in that direction, and must spend a **Wilderness Action** to recover their way.
 - Maps and relevant backgrounds negate the need for a roll, or decrease the chances to 1-in-6.

 #### Explore